Jwely/espa-api/README.md

 ESPA operates on a scene by scene basis and was built to produce many products at once rather than a single product as quickly as possible (multiprocess vs multithreading).
 When a product algorithm executes, it only has access to the spatial and temporal context of the observation in question, save any auxiliary data needed such as ozone or water pressure measurements.
 The system is therefore highly optimized for single-scene processing but is wholly unsuited for compositing, mosaicing, time-series analysis or any other operation that requires information from a separate observation.

-The system is composed of two major subsystems, espa-web and espa-production.
+The system is composed of three major subsystems, espa-api, espa-web and espa-production.

-#### espa-web
+#### espa-api
-espa-web provides all the ordering & scheduling operations for the system, as well as the majority of the integration with the rest of USGS EROS ordering systems.
-This means that espa-web knows how to capture user orders, validate parameters, determine order + product disposition (including placing & monitoring orders for level 1 data), notifying users of completed orders and providing access to download completed products.
+espa-api provides all the ordering & scheduling operations for the system, and handles integration with the rest of USGS EROS ordering systems.
+This means that espa-api knows how to capture user orders, validate parameters, determine order + product disposition (including placing & monitoring orders for level 1 data), notifying users of completed orders and providing access to download completed products.
 It also provides services for espa-production to retrieve production requests and to capture production status updates.

-espa-web currently captures user orders from two sources: The http://espa.cr.usgs.gov website and also USGS Earth Explorer.
+espa-api currently captures user orders from two sources: The http://espa.cr.usgs.gov website (espa-web) and also USGS Earth Explorer.
 Orders are obtained from USGS EE via web services hosted by the LTA project.

+#### espa-web
+espa-web is the web based bulk ordering front end, and relies entirely on the functions provided by espa-api.

 #### espa-production
-espa-production is responsible for receiving production requests, validating the requests, locating and using any necessary auxiliary data, transferring level 1 data to a working directory, executing the necessary science algorithms to produce the product, placing the finished product in a distribution location and finally notifying espa-web that the production request is complete.  espa-production is a stateless system, with each production run remaining isolated from any other.
+espa-production is responsible for receiving production requests, validating the requests, locating and using any necessary auxiliary data, transferring level 1 data to a working directory, executing the necessary science algorithms to produce the product, placing the finished product in a distribution location and finally notifying espa-api that the production request is complete.  espa-production is a stateless system, with each production run remaining isolated from any other.

 ---